lambdaclass/zksync-eigenda-m1/docs/components-integration/components-integration.md

 The important components are marked in **bold**

-## Step 1: Sequencer Dispersal and Inclusion data retrieval (Marked in Blue) & Sidecar Proof Generation (Marked in red)
+## Step 1: Sequencer Dispersal and Inclusion data retrieval (Marked in Blue) & Proving service Proof Generation (Marked in red)

 ![Step 1](../../images/step1.png)

 1. Zksync's sequencer finishes a batch and wants to disperse its content (**Blob Data**).
 2. Zksync's sequencer sends the blob to be dispersed to EigenDA, EigenDA returns the **Blob Key**.
-3. Zksync's sequencer sends the **Blob key** to the Sidecar.
+3. Zksync's sequencer sends the **Blob key** to the Proving service.
 4. Zksync's sequencer stores the **Blob Key** in its database.
-5. Zksync’s sequencer asks for **Inlcusion Data** (encoded **EigenDACert**) to EigenDA.
+5. Zksync’s sequencer asks for **Inclusion Data** (encoded **EigenDACert**) to EigenDA.
-6. Zksync’s sequencer starts waiting for Sidecar **Blob Key** proof to be generated.
+6. Zksync’s sequencer starts waiting for Proving service **Blob Key** proof to be generated.
-7. Sidecar asks EigenDA for **EigenDACert** and **Blob Data** (this step runs parallel to step 4)
+7. Proving service asks EigenDA for **EigenDACert** and **Blob Data** (this step runs parallel to step 4)
-8. Sidecar executes Risc0, doing 3 things:
+8. Proving service executes Risc0, doing 3 things:
     a.
 Call to checkDACert
     b.
 Proof of Equivalence
     c.
 Calculation of **EigenDAHash** (keccak of *BlobData*)

     And generates a **Risc0 Proof** of those 3 things.

 9. Zksync’s sequencer finishes waiting for proof (step 6), storing the retrieved proof in its database.
-It then calls the Commit Batches function of Executor (zksync’s DiamondProxy implementation)on Ethereum.
+It then calls the Commit Batches function of Executor (zksync’s DiamondProxy implementation) on Ethereum.

 ## Step 2 Commit Batches (Marked in Green)